 Cannabis for Headaches

 Generally speaking, doctors recommended low doses for both the prevention and treatment of headaches.
 The aim was to achieve symptom relief with minimal intoxication.
-Throughout the 19th and early 20th century, there were multiple reports of successfully treating headaches with cannabis.
+Throughout the 19th and early 20th centuries, there were multiple reports of successfully treating headaches with cannabis.

 However, after the herb became illegal, things changed dramatically.
-People began to see cannabis as a dangerous drug and research into its benefits all but ground to a halt.
+People began to see cannabis as a dangerous drug, and research into its benefits all but ground to a halt.

 Therefore, there are very few clinical trials regarding the use of cannabis for headaches.
 That said, there are many anecdotal reports of it having beneficial effects.
 For example, this 2017 review for Cannabis and Cannabinoid Research lists several case studies and surveys with positive results.

 Fortunately, in the past few years, experts have begun to recognize the healing potential of cannabis once more.
 This has led to increased research on various topics, including cannabis for headaches and migraines.

 Studies on Cannabis for Headaches